curl/curl/docs/SSLCERTS.md

 handling and cryptographic operations while delegating certificate verification to the platform's native trust store.

-WARNING: Be very careful when implementing custom certificate verification.
+WARNING: Be extremely careful when implementing custom certificate verification.
 Providing your own verification function disables the default verification performed by OpenSSL.
 This includes checks for certificate revocation.
 If you do not perform these checks yourself, your application may be vulnerable to